AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/implementation.md

 ### Content Repository Health {#repository-health}

 Once access to a [production clone](#proof-of-migration) is established proceed to check the health of the repository.
 As mentioned in the previous section, the goal is to clean and compact the repository on the source before starting the migration.
-This step will potentially save a lot of time otherwise spend on troubleshooting issues once the migration starts.
+This step will potentially save much time otherwise spend on troubleshooting issues once the migration starts.

 | Action Item | Key Takeaways |
 |---------|----------|
 Users, Groups and Permissions | You need to understand the volume of users, groups, and complexity around memberships.
 Look for opportunities to clean up any unused users, groups in the source before migration.
 Incomplete Asset processing | Try to complete the processing of assets in the source system before starting the migration to avoid potential concerns in AEM as a Cloud Service post migration. |
 Content Sanity | It is recommended to query for bad content and purge it before you start the migration.
 For example, look for assets or pages that do not have original renditions or that are stuck in workflow processing.
-See also [Asset Health](/help/journey-migration/go-live.md#asset-health). |
+Also see [Asset Health](/help/journey-migration/go-live.md#asset-health). |

 ## Gathering Data {#gathering-data}